-Over and above this intervention the Welsh Government, through the Equality and Social Justice Committee, received evidence in respect of the Governance of Fire and Rescue Services.
-There were 8 scrutiny sessions receiving evidence from a number of panels, which can be accessed on this link.
+Over and above this intervention the Welsh Government through the Equality and Social Justice Committee are receiving evidence in respect of the Governance of Fire and Rescue Services.
+There have been 8 scrutiny sessions receiving evidence from a number of panels which can be accessed on this link.
+The outcomes of these evidence gathering panels will be reported and acted on by the Service when this information is available.